 Before everyone scoffs at the title of this article, let us remember there are always instances when we are a little too high.
 Whether you have anxiety, need to be somewhere, or you went overboard on the edibles, sometimes we all need to sober up in a hurry.
+But what to do when you get too high?
 There are plenty of rumours about how to come back down to Earth, but some methods may be causing more damage than good.
 It’s about time we straightened this out and delivered some answers on how to mellow the THC buzz.

 Truth is, most of us can play the role of the sucker when looking for an antidote while stoned.
 For most of my life, I was under the assumption that the cure-all was vitamin C. Something I took for truth in my youth developed into years of keeping stocked up on orange juice and supplements.
 And, while consuming plenty of the vital vitamin probably offered me multiple benefits, I eventually learned it wasn’t helping sober me up at all.
 Beyond feeling stupid, some basic internet research provided me with some interesting facts.

 Surprisingly, various foods can enhance, or alter your high, oranges being one of them.
 By now, I am sure you have heard of terpenes, the organic compounds that give cannabis and all plants their distinct and unique aromas.
 Many studies are being conducted on how these terpenes cause different results when inhaling cannabis and therefore give us differing highs depending on the strain.
 Well, many of those terpenes are found within the foods that we eat.
 Limonene, a terpene commonly found in citrussy smelling strains of weed, is also present in fruits such as grapefruit, lemon and, yes, oranges.
 Consuming more, or a different terpene can drastically affect your experience when inhaling THC.

 Terpenes in food that affect your high

 Here are some examples of fruits with terpenes that may alter your high: